 Over the past few years, Ransomware has been one of the topmost cyber security threats or cyber extortion for the computer users.
-On 12th May 2017, it was reported that Ransomware attacks have infected more than 230,000 computers in over 150 countries including the United Kingdom.
+On 12th May 2017, it was reported that Ransomware attack has infected more than 230,000 computers in over 150 countries including the United Kingdom.
 This worldwide cyber attack, named WannaCry Ransomware attack, was done by the WannaCry Ransomware cryptoworm.
-In this blog post, I’ll describe Ransomware and its harmful effects in detail.
-Also, I’ll show you how to protect against Ransomware and how to recover your invaluable data after Ransomware attacks.
+In this article, I’ll describe Ransomware and its harmful effects.
+Also, I’ll show you how to protect against Ransomware and how to recover your invaluable data after Ransomware attack.

 In simple terms, Ransomware is a type of malicious software that can easily block access to your computer system until you pay a sum of money as ransom.
 Though Ransomware usually aims at individuals, business is also targetted nowadays.
 The Ransomware virus helps the cyber criminals to perform data kidnapping and lock-screen attacks with ease.
 In data kidnapping, the malware encrypts the files on an infected device as well as on other devices connected to the network.
 In lock-screen attack, the malware changes the login credentials for a computing device.

-The only motive behind Ransomware attacks is to get a sum of money from the victims.
-Unlike other types of attacks, it notifies the victims about the exploit.
-Also, the victims get instructions on how to recover from Ransomware attacks.
-In order to protect their real identity, cyber criminals demand ransom in the form virtual money like Bitcoin.
-The hackers looking for a quick payout, In these days, Ransomware has become a rising trend among cyber criminals who look for a quick payout.
+The only motive behind Ransomware attack is to get a sum of money from the victims.
+Unlike other types of attack, it notifies the victims about the exploit.
+Also, the victims get instructions on how to recover from Ransomware attack.
+The cyber criminals demand ransom in the form of virtual money like Bitcoin so they can protect their real identity.
+Ransomware has become a rising trend among cyber criminals these days who look for a quick payout.

 How do you get Ransomware virus?

-Infected software apps, infected external storage devices, malicious email attachments are the best possible sources from where Ransomware virus comes into your PC.
-It can also come when you visit some compromised websites which have malicious code embedded in them.
-The cyber criminals having little or no technical expertise can easily purchase the RaaS aka Ransomware-as-a-Service program.
-This program helps them to perform the cyber attack with very little effort.
+Infected software apps, infected external storage devices, malicious email attachments, etc. are the best possible sources from where Ransomware virus comes into your PC.
+Also, it can come when you visit some compromised websites which have malicious code embedded in them.
+Genrally, the cyber criminals who have little or almost no prior expertise, use RaaS (Ransomware-as-a-Service).
+This program helps them execute the cyber attack with very little effort.
 To extort ransom from their victims, they use following approaches:

 - First, the cyber criminals encrypt files on an infected computer system.
 And then, they sell a product (commercialware) that actually promises to help the victim unlock or decrypt files.
 Also, it promises to prevent future malware attacks.